DanteAmmons/Skyscraper-Puzzle-Solver/README.md

 i'm still going to be doing some testing on this though just to make sure. next steps is converting this to JavaScript and implementing it in a userscript, but that's for a while away. i'm kinda tired of this project

+also worth noting that the failed test cases file is out of date, this now works on all of them. i'm keeping that file up for posterity's sake